 Science is defined as “the intellectual and practical activity that encompasses the systematic study of the structure and behaviour of the physical and natural world through observation and experiment”.
 Science relies on the accumulation of previously acquired knowledge.
 Scientists collaborate and learn from one another.
 They observe, test and experiment so that new knowledge can be obtained.

-As a result, it is very sad to think that whilst Science is taking us on a marvellous and unceasing voyage of knowledge and discovery, Education remains stuck somewhere in the 19th century.
+As a result, it is very sad to think that whilst Science is taking us on a marvellous and unceasing voyage of knowledge and discovery, Education remains stuck somewhere in the 1940s.